stack72/scottmuc.github.com/source/_posts/2012-06-08-examples-of-how-production-like-environments-can-catch-bugs-early.markdown

 comments: true
 categories:
 ---
-Today I witnessed a few interesting build breakages that we caught in [CI](http://wikipedia.org/Continuous_Integration) that could have easily gotten passed our automated quality gates, and would have hurt us in downstream environments.
+On a previous project, I witnessed a few interesting build breakages that we caught in [CI](http://wikipedia.org/Continuous_Integration) that could have easily gotten passed our automated quality gates.
+These issues would have hurt us in downstream environments.

 It's commonly referenced in the [Continuous Delivery](http://continuousdelivery.com/) book that development environments should be as close to production like as possible.
 This might not be 100% possible but you can come close.
 What can come that close is your system integration test environment.
-On a previous project we had a typical web application architecture: web server, database server, and a load balancer to support multiple web servers.
+On this project we had a typical web application architecture: web server, database server, and a load balancer to support multiple web servers.
 Here are a couple integration failures that we experienced: